What Is ChatGPT for Coding in 2026?

 | Enterprise | Custom pricing - admin controls, SSO, analytics | $39/user/month - full enterprise, security, compliance |

-For developers who use ChatGPT heavily for coding, adding ChatGPT Toolbox is a cost-effective productivity boost.
+For developers who use ChatGPT heavily for coding, adding AI Toolbox is a cost-effective productivity boost.
 The free plan includes 2 folders, 2 pins, 2 saved prompts, and 5 searches.
 The Premium plan at $9.99/month (or $99 one-time lifetime) unlocks unlimited folders, pins, prompts, search, bulk export, and prompt chaining.
 Enterprise is $12/seat/month for team features.

 Best Workflow: Using Both Tools Together